Icinga/icinga2/doc/02-installation.md

 <!-- {% if amazon_linux %} -->
 <!-- {% if not icingaDocs %} -->
-#### Amazon Linux 2
+#### Amazon Linux
 <!-- {% endif %} -->
-The packages for Amazon Linux 2 depend on other packages which are distributed as part of the EPEL repository.
+The packages for **Amazon Linux 2** depend on other packages which are distributed as part of the EPEL repository.

 ```bash
 amazon-linux-extras install epel

 yum install nagios-plugins-all
 ```

+Unfortunately newer versions of Amazon Linux don't provide those plugins, yet.
 <!-- {% endif %} -->

 ## Set up Icinga 2 API <a id="set-up-icinga2-api"></a>